 North America Beverages (NAB)

-Latin America manufactures, markets, distributes and sells snack food brands, including Cheetos, Doritos, Emperador, Lay’s, Marias Gamesa, Rosquinhas, Mabel, Ruffles, Sabritas, Saladitas, and Tostitos.
-Latin America either independently or in conjunction with third-parties, markets distributes, and sells beverage concentrates, fountain syrups, and finished goods under various beverage brands, including 7UP, Diet Pepsi, Gatorade, H2oh!
+In Latin America manufactures, markets, distributes and sells snack food brands, including Cheetos, Doritos, Emperador, Lay’s, Marias Gamesa, Rosquinhas, Mabel, Ruffles, Sabritas, Saladitas, and Tostitos.
+Latin America either independently or in conjunction with third parties, markets distributes, and sells beverage concentrates, fountain syrups, and finished goods under various beverage brands, including 7UP, Diet Pepsi, Gatorade, and H2oh!
 Manzanita Sol, Mirinda, Pepsi, Pepsi Black, and Toddy.
 These branded products are sold to authorized bottlers, independent distributors, and retailers.

 Europe Sub-Saharan Africa (ESSA)

-ESSA manufactures, markets, distributes and sells a number of leading snack food brands including Cheetos, Chipita, Doritos, Lay’s, Ruffles, and Walkers, as well as many Quaker-branded cereals and snacks through consolidated businesses, as well as through noncontrolled affiliates.
-ESSA sell goods under brands including 7UP, Diet Pepsi, Mirinda, Pepsi, Pepsi Max, and Tropicana.
+ESSA manufactures, markets, distributes and sells a number of leading snack food brands including Cheetos, Chipita, Doritos, Lay’s, Ruffles, and Walkers, as well as many Quaker-branded kinds of cereal and snacks through consolidated businesses, as well as through noncontrolled affiliates.
+ESSA sells goods under brands including 7UP, Diet Pepsi, Mirinda, Pepsi, Pepsi Max, and Tropicana.

 PepsiCo’s distribution of net revenue worldwide in 2020 by segment